blaku-rl/MapExpansionPlugin/README.md

 - Ability to save/load kismet data to and from a file for cross load data storage
 - Automatically installs Netcode Manager Plugin

+## How It Works
+This plugin funtions by reading the contents of specifically named string kismet variables.
+Those variables are: `bmcommand bmlog mepcommand`.
+Each one serves a different purpose as described below.
+To make use of them, set the value the string that you'd like to use.
+For example to use the ballontop command from bakkes mod, set the `bmcommand` string to: `ballontop`.
+Each physics tick, the plugin will read the values of each of the specified named kismet strings and will try to run their commands.
+After it has processed the command, the plugin will set the value of the string to an empty string.

 ## Bakkes Mod Console Commands
 To run console commands, make a string var called `bmcommand` and set the value to the command that you would like to run You can find the available console commands that can be run [here](https://bakkesmod.fandom.com/wiki/Category:Console_commands)